-HDMI connector
+FI HDMI connector

 The High-Definition Multimedia Interface (HDMI) connector is a digital audio and video interface.
-It enables you to connect your computer to a compatible digital audio device or video monitor, such as a DVD player or an HDTV.
+It enables you to connect your computer to a compatible digital audio device or video monitor, such as a DVD player or a high-definition television (HDTV).